 It remains to formulate the Lie algebra for phase space shifting.
 For prescribed form of the shifting field $\eps(\rv)$ one uses the localized shifting operators \eqref{LQsigma} to define a global shifting operator via integration:

 where the explicit form \eqref{LQSigmaOperator} is obtained from using $\bsig(\rv)$ according to \eqr{LQsigma} and carrying out the position integral over $\rv$.
-The colon in \eqr{LQSigmaOperator} indicates a double tensor contraction, which equivalently is the trace of the product of the two matrices.
-The phase space shifting operator $\Sigma[\eps]$ depends functionally on the shifting field $\eps(\rv)$ as we indicate by the brackets.
+The colon in \eqr{LQSigmaOperator} indicates a double tensor contraction, which is equivalently the trace of the product of the two matrices.
+The phase space shifting operator $\Sigma[\eps]$ depends functionally on the shifting field $\eps(\rv)$ as is indicated by the brackets.

 The commutator relationship for full phase space shifting is given by